 There were two issues once we got to the shoot.
 She had to sit in the bathtub for many hours and started to develop a chill.
 A little rum, at her request, helped warm her up and manage the chill, but by the end of the shoot she was feeling the full effects of the rum.

 The second issue, due to the morality concerns which caused our P&G client’s hesitation, was making sure the couple was seen to be a married couple.
-It was a detail that we had not thought about before we started to do the bathtub scene close ups.
+It was a detail that we had not thought though completely before we started to do the bathtub scene close ups.
 We needed a ring!
 I volunteered my relatively new wedding band and it appeared prominently in the commercial.
 While we try to cover every detail in preproduction, you can’t always think of everything.

 The research on the commercial was over the top positive; it was the fantasy every woman aspired to.
 We went on the air.
 Camay’s share of the bar soap market soared in a highly fragmented market.
 The brand had a share in the 20% range before the advertising and it rose to 35%.
 Those kinds of share increases happened only in your dreams or in a brand manager’s fantasy in usually dull categories like bar soap.
 The provocative nature of the commercial showed the benefits of getting noticed.